ENG517/Procedure/wraya/p-typewriter-replace-ribbon.md

 So, you've been writing on your typewriter for a while and your text is starting to look a bit see-through.
 Luckily, there's a simple fix for that!
 Read on to learn how to **replace a typewriter ribbon** and eliminate those obnoxious transparent letters.

->Note: The images used in this tutorial are for a Brother typewriter.
+>**Note**: The images used in this tutorial are for a Brother typewriter.
 Different typewriters, such as Smith Corona models, may have less complex spool mechanisms, and may not include a spring-loaded arm or spool shaft pin.

 ## Materials

 Not much is required to successfully change your typewriters ink ribbon.
 All you need is:
  1. A Manual Typewriter, 1940's or newer.
  2. A New Ink Ribbon.
-     > Note: Most typewriters are compatible with universal ribbons.
+     > **Note**: Most typewriters are compatible with universal ribbons.
 However, it is important to research your typewriter model to ensure a specific ribbon size, spool size, or cassette type is not required.
  3. **Optional -** Gloves.
      - Typewriter ribbons are fully saturated in ink, so handling them can get quite messy.
 If you prefer to remain ink-stain free, nitrile, latex, or plastic gloves are recommended.
  4. **Optional -** Paper Towels/Cleaning Cloth.